allegient-labs/bootcamp-refactoring/README.md

 ## Step 7 - Implement Conjured

 1. There are 6 tests in `GildedRoseTest` that have the `@Disabled` annotation.
-Rove the annotation from the tests.
+Remove the annotation from the tests.
 2. Make a new `Conjured` class
 3. Add the configuration of `Conjured` to the factory
 4. Implement the `tick` method in `Conjured`